Computer-Programming-B/AlienPygame/README.md

 Suggested steps to get started:
 ---------------------------------
 1. It will be easiest to do this assignment on replit.
 If you prefer to work on your Windows PC or Mac you can download the free [Mu Python code editor](https://codewith.mu/).
-(It's possible to use the standard IDLE editor on a PC, see [the instructions below](#installing-pygame-on-a-windows-pc-running-idle), but be warned that installing Pygame will require using the command prompt).
+(It's possible to use the standard IDLE editor on a PC, see [the instructions below](#installing-pygame-on-a-windows-pc-running-idle), but be warned that installing Pygame will require using the command prompt)
 2. If you are working on replit, start by forking [this replit](https://replit.com/@MrSimonLowell/AlienPygameBase).
 "Forking" means making a copy to your replit account.
 Once you have opened [the replit](https://replit.com/@MrSimonLowell/AlienPygameBase) click the blue Fork button.
 ![](ForkButton.PNG)
 3. If you are working on your PC or Mac, go to the [same replit](https://replit.com/@MrSimonLowell/AlienPygameBase), click the three vertical dots, and choose *Download as zip*